getchip/PocketCHIP-Docs/source/includes/_advanced.md

   ./chip-update-firmware.sh -d -f
 ```

 If you experience a problem with fastboot flashing, please let us know.
 You can disable fastboot by leaving off the -f option: `./chip-update-firmware.sh -d`.
+Here is a [sample successful output](#debian-output).

 #### Option 3: Flash With CHIP Operating System
 If you want to flash CHIP with the complete CHIP Operating System